-This Industrial Revolution is driven by data.
-Most organisations have significant investment in legacy hardware, software and processes that can't be replaced overnight.
-Start small by attaching sensors to existing equipment.
-This will give you information to make efficient use of equipment, provide automated auditing, monitor things such as temperature, humidity, light level, open/closed state, movement, vibration and collisions as well as improve workflows.
-You will be able to locate valuable plant tools in manufacturing and construction, track parts and sub-assemblies, improve safety and enable efficient asset allocation.
+You will be able to locate valuable plant tools in manufacturing and construction, track parts and sub-assemblies, detect/prevent critical incidents, improve safety and enable efficient asset allocation.
+You will be able to replace periodic manual inspections with continual checking of critical equipment.
 These improvements will improve operational efficiency, reduce costs and let you see what's happening in real time.

 Having proven your ideas to other stakeholders through gains in efficiency, reduced cost and increased competitiveness you will be able to propose more far-reaching changes.

 The resultant sensing and real-time 'big data' allow processes to be automated, for example, providing workers with up-to-date instructions or replacing the workstations entirely to better automate manufacturing facilities.
 Sensing enables diagnostics, monitoring and prognostics.
 Prognostics is the advance indication of when things, such as failure, are likely to happen.

 Improvements such as the previously mentioned prognostics sometimes require very complex software to analyse hidden patterns in the data.
 It's difficult, if not impossible, for humans to design such software using the traditional ways of creating rules and algorithms.
 Instead, use AI machine learning to learn from the data to create neural network models.
 These models can then be used on servers, in applications or in mobile apps to provide for seemingly super-human forecasting, detection and classification functionality.